What Is Zoom? Everything You Need to Know

 Some of the features included with Zoom aren’t completely necessary; they’re just fun.
 User background manipulation is one of those.

 Use Zoom to put a virtual background behind you.
-Options include cutting edge office spaces and city skylines.
+Options include cutting-edge office spaces and city skylines.
 You can also upload your own images as backgrounds or download professionally crafted ones from companies like Zoom Virtual Backgrounds.

-8. Touch Up Appearances
+8. Touch-Up Appearances

-If you use Zoom, you can just touch up your appearance!
+Before joining a Zoom meeting, you can just touch up your appearance!
 It will give your face an airbrushed quality and make sure you look your best in front of your boss and/or team members.

 9. Set Up Breakout Rooms